mitre/multiscanner/docs/web.md

 As reports can contain a great deal of content, you can search the report to find the exact data you are looking for with the search field located under the report title.
-The search term, if found, will be highlighted, the report will be expanded, and the page automatically scrolled to the first match.
+The search term, if found, will be highlighted, the matching fields will be expanded, and the page automatically scrolled to the first match.

 Reports can be tagged by entering text in the Tags input box and hitting the enter key.
 As you type, a dropdown will appear with suggestions from the tags